 Alternatively you could invest £3,000 in a stocks and shares Junior ISA and £1,080 in cash, or place the entire £4,080 allowance in stocks and shares.
 Equally, you could invest more in a cash Junior ISA.

-Remember that the £4,080 Junior ISA allowance is a maximum yearly investment amount - you can invest significantly less than this if you wish to, either as a lump sum, or as a regular investment.
+Remember that the £4,080 Junior ISA allowance is a maximum yearly investment amount for the current tax year - you can invest significantly less than this if you wish to, either as a lump sum, or as a regular investment.
 Please bear in mind that any unused allowance at the end of the tax year is lost and cannot be added to the allowance for subsequent years.